Unique Vacation Ideas in Arkansas

 Crater of Diamonds State Park

-Talk about the ultimate souvenir!
-That’s what you can find when you dig for diamonds at the Crater of Diamonds State Park in Murfreesboro.
+Talk about unique vacation ideas: Get the ultimate souvenir when you dig for diamonds at the Crater of Diamonds State Park in Murfreesboro.
 The only diamond mine in the world that allows the public to dig for diamonds, this prolific field has been giving up gems since the first one discovered by John Huddleston in 1906.
 It became a state park in 1972.
 Diamonds of all hues are found at the Crater but the most common colors unearthed by park visitors are white, brown and yellow.
 Along with diamonds, more than 40 types of rocks and minerals, such as amproite, amethyst, banded agate, jasper, peridot, garnet, quartz, calcite, barite, and hematite, are found here.
-Other park facilities are a campground, visitor center with exhibits, interpretive programs, wildlife watching area, and the Diamond Springs Water Park.
+Other park facilities are a campground, visitor center with exhibits, interpretive programs, wildlife watching area, café and the Diamond Springs Water Park.

 Crystal Bridges Museum of American Art